koompios/pionux.org/docs/FAQs.md

 PionuxOS releases are simply a live environment for installation or rescue, which include the base meta package and a few other packages.
 The releases will be let everyone know through [here](../README.md##Resources).

-## Why is Pionux using all my RAM?
-## Dose PionuxOs have Documents?
 ## The Packages update was released, but pi says system is up to date!
 ## How to upgrade or update system?